Smokybrown Cockroach Facts

 Fecal material and droppings can be evident in areas that the smokybrown cockroach frequents.

 Attached to a surface within a day of production, the 11 to 14 mm long, dark-brown to black egg case, or ootheca, may be observed in areas that the smokybrown cockroach frequents.

-Their oothecae, or egg capsules, hold an average of 20 eggs.
-Each female is capable of producing up to 32 oothecae in one lifetime.
-Nymphs undergo several molting stages, after which they emerge as adults.
-The life span of smokybrown cockroaches averages over a year, although they can live as long as 2 years or more under ideal conditions.
+The lifespan of smokybrown cockroaches averages over a year, although they can live as long as 2 years or more under ideal conditions.